SeaDve/Mousai/README.md

 click the listen button, and then wait a few seconds.
 It will magically return the title and artist of that song!

-Note: This uses the API of audd.io, so it is necessary to login to their site to get more trials.
+Note: This uses the API of audd.io, so it is necessary to log in to their site to get more trials.

 Why you will love Mousai?
 * 🎵 Identify the title and artist of the song within seconds.